thespuu/progress-knight/README.md

 Third step: Within Town tab, setup a simple form to transfer player cash to town fund.
 3.1: add HTML to the Town tab to display townFundDisplay                                                                                DONE!
 3.2: add gameData.townFunds to store the town funds                                                                                     DONE!
-3.3: hook up any town expenses to the applyExpenses function 3.4: hook up goBankrupt() logic to town funds (decide how to handle this) 3.5: hook up the funds transfer form to increaseCoins() function                                                                        DONE!
+3.3: hook up any town investment fund transfers to the applyExpenses function                                                           DONE!
+3.4: hook up goBankrupt() logic to town funds (decide how to handle this)                                                               DONE!
+3.5: hook up the funds transfer form to increaseCoins() function                                                                        DONE!
 3.6:
-3.3: add HTML to build the coin transfer form                                                                                           DONE!
+3.7: add HTML to build the coin transfer form                                                                                           DONE!
-3.3: enable support for depositing and withdrawing coins from town fund                                                                 DONE!
+3.8: enable support for depositing and withdrawing coins from town fund                                                                 DONE!
-3.3: write function to enable investment buttons to change townFundsInvestmentPerDay                                                    DONE!
+3.9: write function to enable investment buttons to change townFundsInvestmentPerDay                                                    DONE!
-3.3: link up investmentPerDay to the quickDisplay's Net, Balance, and other coin displays 3.3: set the text input box to display the current value of investmentperday                                                            DONE!
+3.10: link up investmentPerDay to the quickDisplay's Net, Balance, and other coin displays 3.11: set the text input box to display the current value of investmentperday                                                            DONE!
 6/21/2021

 Bug squashing was today's game.
 The bug in question was making a little bug nest inside the Auto Learn feature, rendering it completely useless and non-functional.